webartifex/intro-to-sql/README.md

 If you feel that some topic is missing entirely, you may also mention that.
 The materials here are considered a **permanent work-in-progress**.

+## About the Author

+Alexander Hess is a PhD student
+    at the Chair of Logistics Management at [WHU - Otto Beisheim School of Management](https://www.whu.edu) where he conducts research on urban delivery platforms and teaches coding and data science courses based on Python & SQL in the BSc and MBA programs.

+Connect with him on [LinkedIn](https://www.linkedin.com/in/webartifex).